aradi/errorfx/README.rst

       type(fatal_error), intent(in) :: error

       !
-Do whatever is needed to resolve the error print "(a,a,a,i0,a)", "Fatal error found: '", error%message, "' (code: ", error%code, ")"
+Do whatever is needed to resolve the error
+      !
+(Deactivation/deallocation is done by the library automatically.) print "(a,a,a,i0,a)", "Fatal error found: '", error%message, "' (code: ", error%code, ")"

     end subroutine error_handler